Noise as a Second Language:

 The first time I dimmed the lights and invited them to breathe, they fidgeted, giggled, peeked under their scarves.
 They weren’t used to slowing down.

-We used scarves, paper, and breath to play with air; to see movement in stillness.
+We used scarves, paper, and breath to play with air; to notice movement within stillness.

 When the Village Joins In